Modifying an application

 See Interactive Kconfig interfaces in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.

-To locate a specific configuration option, use the filter (Jump to in menuconfig and guiconfig).
+To locate a specific configuration option, use the filter (Search modules field in the nRF Kconfig GUI or Jump to in menuconfig and guiconfig).
 The documentation for each configuration option also lists the menu path where the option can be found.

 To configure your application and maintain the configuration when you clean the build directory pristinely, you need to specify the configuration in one of the permanent configuration files.